-On January 17, 2012, we kicked off a 1000 mile expedition over a 100 day period to increase public awareness and generate support for the Florida Wildlife Corridor project.
+In 2012, our first expedition laid the foundation for this work with a robust media campaign to share the Corridor concept and vision.
+On January 17 of that year, we kicked off a 1000 mile expedition over a 100 day period to increase public awareness and generate support for the Florida Wildlife Corridor project.

 Bear biologist Joe Guthrie, conservationist Mallory Lykes Dimmitt, photojournalist Carlton Ward Jr and filmmaker Elam Stoltzfus trekked from the Everglades National Park toward Okefenokee National Wildlife Refuge in southern Georgia.
 The travelers traversed the wildlife habitats, watersheds and participating working farms and ranches, which comprise the Florida Wildlife Corridor opportunity area.

-The team documented the corridor through photography, video streams, radio reports, daily updates on social media and digital networks, and a host of activities for reporters, landowners, celebrities, conservationists, politicians and other guests.
+The team documented the corridor through photography, video streams, radio reports, daily updates on social media and digital networks (read Blog posts).
+They also organized a host of activities for reporters, landowners, celebrities, conservationists, politicians and other guests.
 Award-winning cinematographer Elam Stoltzfus documented the expedition to produce a film about the journey and the Florida Wildlife Corridor.

 The DVD features a collection of stories and experiences woven together in a documentary format.
 It includes extra video stories and a music video.
 Produced by Elam Stoltzfus, featured on PBS TV.